rackerlabs/support-how-to/content/cloud-backup/update-the-rackspace-cloud-backup-agent.md

 the driveclient service as part of the update process.
 Driveclient versions 1.28 and later install the Cloud Backup updater service, which keeps the agent up-to-date on the system.

+Use the following steps to update the backup agent for APT-based systems, such as the Ubuntu operating system, Debian, and Vyatta:

 1. Use SSH to log in to your server as a user with sudo or superuser privileges.